philsturgeon/phil.tech/_posts/2011-01-04-introducing-fuelphp.markdown

 We've borrowed the Cascading File System from Kohana and improved it greatly.
 The use of namespaces help to keep Core classes, App classes and Package classes from conflicting and we have added some path definitions to the auto-load logic to drastically speed up the ![Fuel Directory Structure](https://s3.amazonaws.com/philsturgeon-blog/Screen_shot_2011-01-04_at_18.14_.24_.png)calling of classes.

 The Cascading File System is a hierarchy of similar directory structures that cascade.
-The hierarchy in used when a file is loaded by Fuel::find\_file() and checks core, packages / modules, application.
+The hierarchy in used when a file is loaded by `Fuel::find_file()` and checks core, packages / modules, application.
 At a very basic level this means you can have default config in the core and your own config in the application but it opens up awesome new options for things like default base controllers.

 By default you have a [Controller\_Rest](http://fuelphp.com/docs/general/controllers/rest.html) and [Controller\_Template](http://fuelphp.com/docs/general/controllers/template.html) which any controller can extend instead of the usual "Controller" to get extra logic.

-The way autoloader works means each \_ translates to being a / in the filepath.
+The way autoloader works means each `_` translates to being a `/` in the filepath.
 This means your controllers can do crazy stuff like:

-Controller\_API\_Users extends Controller\_API = app/classes/controller/api/users.php
+* `Controller_API_Users extends Controller_API` = `app/classes/controller/api/users.php`

-Controller\_API extends Controller\_Rest = app/classes/controller/api.php
+* `Controller_API extends Controller_Rest` = `app/classes/controller/api.php`

-Controller\_Rest extends Controller= core/classes/controller/rest.php
+* `Controller_Rest extends Controller` = `core/classes/controller/rest.php`

 Madness?
 It might look it at first, but this is incredibly useful when you understand the use of base controllers and it all works out of the box.
 No hacking around [like in CodeIgniter](/blog/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY).